Supporting children with Special Educational Needs

 We make sure that the support given is tailored for every child.
 Here are examples of what we offer:

-Mrs Law is our wonderful Learning Mentor.
+Mrs Butcher Collier is our wonderful Learning Mentor.
 She helps children overcome their barriers for learning!
 She enjoys running Lego therapy, Drawing and Talking, Confidence Training, Circle of Friends and many other interventions to help the children in our school.

 This is a reading and writing intervention.
 The focus of each lesson is to understand messages in reading and construct messages in writing, learning how to attend to detail without losing focus on meaning.